 Can I Put Fake Flowers Outside?

 When you use craft store variety fake flowers outside, the color should last for a season even if they are in full sun all day long.
 If you live in a shady area, the color will fade slowly over time and last longer.

 Once you have the fake flowers arranged the way to want them, you can spray them with UV Resistant Clear Spray to help keep the flower color from fading too fast.

 If the color of the fake flowers doesn’t fade too much after a season, you can clean the flowers to remove dirt and mildew to ready them for another season of use.

 - Fill a bucket with warm water and a squirt of dish detergent.
 Remove the stems and swish them in the bucket.
 Use a rag to gently wipe mildew stains.
 Rinse in a bucket filled with clear water or simply hose them off.
 Let dry .

 - If possible, store them in a large vase with a loose fitting plastic bag over them until ready to use again.

 I am so happy to see pops of pink up high on the house now.
-Next year, I think I may even add two more planters to create more color across the railing. :-)
+Next year, I think I may add flowers that cascade over the edge of the planters. :-)